anahitasocial/anahita-standard/README.md

 ----------------------------------
 As we mentioned Anahita provides some components as Anahita apps.
 You can view list of packages available to install by typing `php anahita.php package:list`.
 A package can contain one or many components that are related to each other.

-You can install any of those packages by typing `php anahita.php package:install p1 p2 …` So for example to install photos and topics you can type
+You can install any of those packages by typing `./anahita package:install p1 p2 …` So for example to install photos and topics you can type

-     php anahita.php package:install photos connect
+     ./package:install photos connect

 Now point your browser to http://localhost/myproject/www/index.php/photos and you should be able to see the photo app.